fripso/ngx-pops/README.md

 #### PopService

-`doPop(component, data): void`
+`doPop(component, data, target): void`
 - `function` Creates a new component to be rendered inside container.
-Takes a component class and a data object to bind to the component instance.
+Takes a component class, a data object to bind to the component instance, and an optional target to specify in which container to render the new component.

 `getPopStream():  Observable<Pop>`
 - `function` Returns an observable stream of the latest pop created.